Why Did King Jeongjo Wait 15 Years? The Real History Behind The Red Sleeve

 Q1.
 Is the Oejebimun a real historical document?

 Yes.
 The Oejebimun (어제비문) is a genuine Joseon-era document written by King Jeongjo himself after the death of Uibin Seong.
 It is considered historically significant precisely because personal writing by a Joseon King about a specific individual is extremely rare.
-Its existence confirms that the drama's central emotional premise — a King who waited and grieved — is historically grounded.
+Its existence confirms that the drama's central emotional story was based on real historical records.

 Q2.
-Why did Deok-im refuse the King twice?
+Did Deok-im really refuse King Jeongjo twice?

 Q3.
 What does the title The Red Sleeve refer to?

 The red sleeve refers to the distinctive red cuffs worn by court ladies in the Joseon palace — a visual marker that identified them as belonging to the royal household.
-It signifies both status and constraint: the women who wore it were elevated above ordinary life and simultaneously enclosed within it.
+It showed that they belonged to the royal court: the women who wore it were elevated above ordinary life and simultaneously enclosed within it.

 Q5.
 Can I visit the locations from The Red Sleeve?